Skip to contents

 e <- accidents[, "children_exposure"]

-Then we define the regressor matrix.
+Then we define the regressor matrix for Model 1.

 X <- cbind(intercept = rep(1, length(y)),